NethermindEth/docs/docs/get-started/running-node/running-node.md

   --JsonRpc.JwtSecretFile path/to/jwt.hex
 ```

-Generally, archive nodes are more resource-demanding.
-We recommend checking out the [hardware requirements](../system-requirements.md#hardware-requirements) if you intend to run an archive node.
+Archive nodes are generally more resource-demanding.
+If you intend to run one, we recommend checking out the [hardware requirements](../system-requirements.md#hardware-requirements).

-If you intend to run Nethermind as a validator, see [Validators](../../validators/validators.md).

 ## OP Stack